scherermichael/dotfiles/files/bin/README.md

 - `main-display-notebook.sh`
   Open settings and switch main view to built-in monitor.

+- `scribe2obsidian.scpt`
+  Apple Script that can run as a cron job (`*/5 * * * * osascript /Users/michael/bin/scribe2obsidian.scpt`) for scanning a mail folder for Amazon mails to import a Kindle Scribe PDF and transcription.
+A rule must be defined to move such mails into a dedicated folder.
+Runs scribe2obsidian.sh for the actual import.
+Please Note: Please note: Using such a script directly as an Apple Mail rule has proven to be unreliable as the mail content could not always be retrieved.

 - `stechuhr.sh`
   Script to log login events if added to user's startup configuration.